mohammadasim98/Unsupervised-Optic-Flow-Computation/README.md

 ### Training Configuration

+To make the training efficient, we concatenated the two subsequent frames depth-wise in a single tensor.
+Then we group it with the ground truth and then batched it.
+This is useful to compute the EPE during the training and keep track of the performance efficiently in real-time.
+For each batch of inputs, we receive a batch of individual energy (multi-scale energies summed up).
+These energies are used to compute the gradients that are aggregated over the whole batch.

+To update the model using the computed gradients, we used an Adam optimizer with an adaptable learning rate scheme.
+We set the initial learning rate $\alpha_{0}$ to 0.001 and then decrease it whenever the average energy of a batch starts to flatten with a decay factor of 0.8 and patience of 12 epochs.
+Patience describes the number of epochs to wait before decaying the learning rate.
+Also to make the results comparable, we set the same values for the parameters in both experiments.
+This is summarized in table 2.

 | Experiment Nr. | $\alpha_{0}$ | Decay | Patience (epochs) | $\beta_{1}$ | $\beta_{2}$ |
 |----------------|----------------------------------|-------|-------------------|---------------------------------|---------------------------------|
 | 1              | 0.001                            | 0.01  | 12                | 0.9                             | 0.999                           |
 | 2              | 0.001                            | 0.01  | 12                | 0.9                             | 0.999                           |

 **Table 2**: *Adaptable learning rate decay configuration*

+During training, we set the batch size to 128 for both the validation and training pipeline.
+The data are ordered scene-by-scene without any shuffling.
+In table 3, we summarize all the important configuration including the regularization parameter $\alpha$, the diffusivity parameter $\lambda$, the multi-scale weights (starting from the highest scale to lowest), and the number of epochs.

 | Experiment Nr. | $\alpha$ | $\lambda$ | $\epsilon$ | Multi-scale weights     | Epochs | Batch size | Diffusivity        |
 |----------------|------------------------------|---------------------------------|--------------------------------|-------------------------|--------|------------|--------------------|